-Functest includes different test suites with several test cases within.
-Some of the tests are developed by Functest team members whereas others are integrated from upstream communities or other OPNFV projects.
-For example, Tempest is the OpenStack integration test suite and Functest is in charge of the selection, integration and automation of the tests that fit in OPNFV.
+Some of the test cases are developed by Functest team members, whereas others are integrated from upstream communities or other OPNFV projects.
+For example, Tempest is the OpenStack integration test suite and Functest is in charge of the selection, integration and automation of those tests that fit suitably to OPNFV.

-The Tempest suite has been customized but no new test cases have been created.
+The Tempest test suite has been customized but no new test cases have been created in OPNFV Functest.

-The results produced by the tests run from CI are pushed and collected in a NoSQL database.
-The goal is to populate the database with results from different sources and scenarios and to show them on a Dashboard.
+The results produced by the tests run from CI are pushed and collected into a NoSQL database.
+The goal is to populate the database with results from different sources and scenarios and to show them on a Functest Dashboard.
+A screenshot of a live Functest Dashboard is shown below:

 There is no real notion of Test domain or Test coverage.
-Basic components (VIM, controllers) are tested through their own suites.
+Basic components (VIM, SDN controllers) are tested through their own suites.
 Feature projects also provide their own test suites with different ways of running their tests.